liferay/liferay-docs/develop/tutorials/articles/270-forms/01-form-field-types/03-adding-form-field-type-settings.markdown

 One thing to note is that all the default settings must be present in your settings form.
 Note the list of settings present for each tab (each `@DDMFormLayoutPage`) above.
-If you need to make one of the default settings unusable in the settings form for your field type, configure a *hide rule* for the field.
+If you must make one of the default settings unusable in the settings form for your field type, configure a *hide rule* for the field.
 Form field rules are configured using the `@DDMFormRule` annotation.
-More information on configuring form rules will be written soon.

 The interface extends `DefaultDDMFormFieldTypeSettings`.
-That's why the default settings are available to use in the class annotation, without setting them up in the class, as was necessary for the mask and placeholder.
+That's why the default settings can be used in the class annotation without setting them up in the class, as was necessary for the mask and placeholder.

 +$$$